-In 2001, Metallica were making headlines again when Newstead chose to leave; he later re-emerged working with Voivod on selected projects, and his own Echobrain band; he was eventually replaced with Robert Trujillo (ex-Ozzy Osbourne/ex-Suicidal Tendencies).
+Meanwhile, in 2001, Metallica were making headlines again when Newstead chose to leave; he later re-emerged working with Voivod on selected projects, and his own Echobrain band; he was eventually replaced with Robert Trujillo (ex-Ozzy Osbourne/ex-Suicidal Tendencies).
 Hetfield checked himself into rehab for alcohol and, as a further surprise, Dave Mustaine would make overtures to burying the hatchet between the two groups who had not spoken since his departure.
-Between 2001 & 2003 Metallica's personal membership problems between the members threatened to split the act, but the 2003 CD and DVD release of St. Anger with Bob Rock temporarily on Bass.
-The subsequent Summer Sanitorium tour displayed a return to their more Thrashy roots despite the album lacking that final polish of production that was expected by the fans.
-Death Magnetic would follow in 2008 offering a partial return to their roots with Robert Trujillo taking over bass.
-The Big 4 Live from Sofia, Bulgaria live album followed.
+Between 2001 & 2003 Metallica's personal membership problems between the members threatened to split the act, but the 2003 CD and DVD release of St. Anger with Bob Rock temporarily on bass.
+The subsequent Summer Sanitorium tour displayed a return to their more thrashy roots despite the album lacking that final polish of production that was expected by the fans.
+Death Magnetic would follow in 2008 offering a partial return to their roots with Robert Trujillo taking over bass; The Big 4 Live from Sofia, Bulgaria live album followed in 2010.

 Metallica celebrated its 30th anniversary by playing four shows at the Fillmore in San Francisco in December 2011.